Bigizi/StructuredAwesomeBook/README.md

 # 📖 [AwesomeBook] <a name="about-project"></a>

-**[Milestone]** is a project developed using HTML, CSS, Javascript and some Bootstrap It has all the details about my experoience, the projects I developed, Skills, programming languages that i know, the frameworks, and the contact form to get in touch with me.
+**[Awesome Book]** is a project developed using HTML, CSS and Javascript, this project is made by one single page, it is made by some navigations.

 ## 🛠 Built With <a name="built-with"></a>